 Admission: FREE.
 Pool: $2; $1 children.
 Parking is $8 from mid-April through late October.

 Rockland Lake State Park’s lake is located on a ridge of Hook Mountain, above the west bank of the Hudson River.
-It is home to many species of fish, including largemouth and smallmouth bass, and birds such as raptors, water birds, and songbirds.
+It is home to many species of fish, including largemouth and smallmouth bass, and birds such as eagles, water birds, and songbirds.
 The park has a 3.2-mile bicycle path.
-The pool will open in May and be open weekends and holidays 11am-6:45pm through September (also open weekdays, 10am-5:45pm, June–August).
+The pool will open in May and be open weekends and holidays 11am-6:45pm through September (also open weekdays, 10am-5:45pm, July–August).

 Orange County, NY